photogabble/website/posts/2021-01-01-if-dos-game-dev-is-a-rabbit-hole-then-call-me-alice.md

 This actually proved to be the most difficult part of this whole endeavour until now because I didn't really know what I was looking for.
 After a few weeks of afternoons spent researching I happened upon Open Watcom.

 In case you're unaware, Open Watcom C/C++ is an open source release of the Watcom IDE.
-Before being released under an open source licence, Watcom C/C++ was commercial software in the time period of when my hardware of choice was a viable compile target.
+Before being released under an open source licence, Watcom C/C++ was commercial software during the time period when my hardware of choice was a viable compile target.
 Better still Open Watcom is still being developed by an active community and has builds that run on Windows 10 while retaining its ability to target 16-bit DOS.

-At this point I now have physical hardware to develop for, a modern-ish toolchain to compile with and thanks to DOSBox an easy to use environment to develop within.
+At this point I now have physical hardware to develop for, a modern-ish toolchain and thanks to DOSBox an easy-to-use development environment for quickly testing builds without having to transfer and run on my vintage hardware.

+## Unearthing decades old documentation

+Now that I had a viable development environment I needed to learn how to draw graphics to the screen and because my target hardware only supports CGA graphics that is what I needed to learn.
+Except it wasn't all that easy because a lot of the documentation isn't available online, or where it once was it has since been removed.
+I ended up reading through lecture notes from a university course taught in the 90s which finally helped things click into place.

+A lot of the problems I faced in finding out how things worked was not knowing the correct thing to search for.

 [^1]: There is something poetic about programming for systems long obsolete where documentation has not been digitised and knowledge has long since been buried in the Earth.